Mushi-mushi/mushi-mushi.github.io/WIP/index.markdown

 [0x004014a0]>
 {% endhighlight %}
+There is as well the p==e @section..rdata command that gives you a visual representation of entropy but I don't really know how to interpret that though...
 Since the entropy reported is always under 7, the chances of the sample to be packed and/or encrypted is pretty low at this point.
 Next, let's take a look at the header to see what kind of binary that is.
 Checking the header in R2 can be done either by typing i(a bit easier to read) or ih:
 {% highlight bash%}
 [0x004014a0]> i
 blksz    0x0